 Most shoppers blame themselves when they overlook the chance to make a saving using a discount code, but a third felt frustrated at the retailer for not making them aware of the potential savings.
 Our findings suggest that empowering the shopper to discover available discounts is a more effective way to make them feel “savvy” than handing discounts to everyone upfront.

-Worldwide, over $500 billion worth of coupons are issued each year, but only around $3.4 billion (less than 1%) of coupons are ever redeemed.
+Globally $500+ billion worth of coupons are issued each year, but only around $3.4 billion (less than 1%) of coupons are ever redeemed.
 For shoppers, the biggest challenge is finding the right coupons when they shop online.
 Shopper.com addresses this issue with the help of a growing community of savvy shopping influencers who share exclusive deals and curate coupons with the help of self-learning algorithms.

 Shopper.com commissioned an independent survey of 1,251 American and British consumers aged 18 to 70.
 To avoid self-selection bias, survey respondents were not told in advance the survey was about coupons or coupon tools.